-The Texas Ratio for West Oahu Community Credit Union held steady from 2.92% as of December 31, 2012 to 3.96% as of December 31, 2013, resulting in a negative change of 35.54%.
-This indicates that the balance sheet and financial strength for West Oahu Community Credit Union has held steady in recent periods.
+The Texas Ratio for West Oahu Community Credit Union experienced no significant changes from 2.92% as of December 31, 2012 to 3.96% as of December 31, 2013, resulting in a negative change of 35.54%.
+This indicates that the balance sheet and financial strength for West Oahu Community Credit Union has had no significant changes in recent periods.

 In the past year, West Oahu Community Credit Union has decreased its total deposits by $-94,000, resulting in -0.35% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth West Oahu Community Credit Union has shown is average.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 West Oahu Community Credit Union has $32.64 million in assets with $4.67 million in equity, resulting in a capitalization level of 14.30%, which is excellent.